aicoder2009/csafinalproject/README.md

 # AP CSA Final Java Project
-This is my Final AP CSA Java Project fpr Mr. Peters p2 class
+This is my Final AP CSA Java Project for Mr. Peters p2 class

-## Name of the project: Fresh Mart
+## Name of the project: Music Library Manager
-### Description: Fresh Mart is a Java console application that creates a grocery store.
+### Description: Music Library Manger is a java program to keep track of a music library
 ## Included:
-- A runner class: Freshsuperclass
-- Superclass: GroceryItem
-- Subclasses of GroceryCategories like Fruit, Vegetable, Snack, Meat, Drink
-- A menu-driven user input
-- An arrayList to meet the shopping cart requirements of the user to total at check out with receipt.
+- Superclass & Subclasses: Music is the superclass, with Song and Podcast as subclasses.
+- User Input: Uses Scanner to let the user add titles interactively.
+- ArrayList: Stores all music items in an ArrayList< Music >.
+- Polymorphism: Displays different details based on object type using overridden getDetails().

 ***
 ## Requirements for the project